-The Plaza can play host to large community gatherings, private events or can be a place to eat your lunch while enjoying a view of Mt.
-Hood.
 The Plaza is programmed with events year-round but can also play host to your special event.
 The possibilities are endless at Gresham’s premier outdoor wedding and event venue.
-The paved Arts Plaza framed by adjacent lawns provides a versatile space that can be enjoyed on a moonlit night or tented to create an elegant and protected outdoor event.
+The paved Arts Plaza, framed by adjacent lawns, provides a versatile space that can be enjoyed on a moonlit night or tented to create an elegant and protected outdoor event.

 Event registrations are accepted on a first-come, first-serve basis.
 Your date is secured once the application has been completed including submission of fees, deposit and proof of insurance.

-The pillars were designed by Claudia Fitch, a Seattle artist, and each represents one of the four aspects of art – visual art, music, literature and dance.
+The Arts Plaza's public art, Fine Tuned Tulle, is the inspiration of Seattle artist Claudia Fitch.
+Each pillar represents one of the four aspects of art – visual art, music, literature and dance.
 Visually, the pillars resemble a paint brush, trumpet, fountain pen and tutu.